Classification and Standard of Steel In China

 9. Alloy Tool Steel and High-Speed Tool Steel

-② The representation method for the content of alloy elements in the steel is fundamentally similar to that of alloy structural steel.
-However, for alloy tool steel with lower chromium content, its chromium content is expressed in per mille and the number indicating the content is prefixed with “0” to distinguish it from the generally represented percentage of other elements.
-For example, Cr06.
+② The representation of alloy elements in tool steels generally follows that of alloy structural steels.
+However, for alloy tool steels with lower chromium content, the chromium percentage is expressed in per mille, prefixed with “0” to differentiate it from other elements’ percentages.
+For instance, Cr06 indicates 0.6% chromium.

 10. Stainless Steel and Heat-Resistant Steel